sagarbuddhic/questions/README.md

 **ISR**

 Incremental Static Generation uses revalidate.
+Next.js allows you to create or update static pages after you’ve built your site.
+Incremental Static Regeneration (ISR) enables you to use static-generation on a per-page basis, without needing to rebuild the entire site.
+With ISR, you can retain the benefits of static while scaling to millions of pages.
 When a request is made to a path that hasn’t been generated, Next.js will server-render the page on the first request.
 Future requests will serve the static file from the cache.
 ISR on Vercel persists the cache globally and handles rollbacks.